-The three coupling states, LEAK, OXPHOS, and ET are shown schematically with the corresponding respiratory rates, abbreviated as L, P, and E, respectively (Figure 4).
+The three coupling states, ET, OXPHOS, and LEAK are shown schematically with the corresponding respiratory rates, abbreviated as E, P, and L, respectively (Figure 4).
 We distinguish metabolic pathways from metabolic states and the corresponding metabolic rates; for example: ET-pathways, ET-states, and ET-capacities, E, respectively (Table 1).
-The protonmotive force, pmF, is maximum in the LEAK-state of coupled mitochondria, driven by LEAK-respiration at a minimum backflux of cations to the matrix side, high in the OXPHOS-state when it drives phosphorylation, and very low in the ET-state when uncouplers short-circuit the proton cycle (Table 1).
+The protonmotive force is maximum in the LEAK-state of coupled mitochondria, driven by LEAK-respiration at a minimum back-flux of cations to the matrix side, high in the OXPHOS-state when it drives phosphorylation, and very low in the ET-state when uncouplers short-circuit the proton cycle (Table 1).